 OAuth 2.0 supports several different grants.
 By grants, we mean ways of retrieving an Access Token.
 Deciding which one is suited for your case depends mostly on your Application's type, but other parameters weigh in as well, like the level of trust for the Application, or the experience you want your users to have.

 Follow this flow to identify the grant that best matches your case.

 - Resource Owner: the entity that can grant access to a protected resource.
 Typically this is the end-user.

-- Client: an application requesting access to a protected resource on behalf of the Resource Owner.
+- Application: an application requesting access to a protected resource on behalf of the Resource Owner.

 - Resource Server: the server hosting the protected resources.
 This is the API you want to access.

 - Authorization Server: the server that authenticates the Resource Owner, and issues Access Tokens after getting proper authorization.
 In this case, Auth0.

 - User Agent: the agent used by the Resource Owner to interact with the Application, for example a browser or a native application.

 Is the Application the Resource Owner?

 The first decision point is about whether the party that requires access to resources is a machine.
 In the case of machine-to-machine authorization, the Application is also the Resource Owner, so no end-user authorization is needed.
 An example is a cron job that uses an API to import information to a database.
 In this example, the cron job is the Application and the Resource Owner since it holds the Client ID and Client Secret and uses them to get an Access Token from the Authorization Server.